-No Strings Attached: Carla’s 29 when she meets hot, smug, sexy Dante, and he’s everything she didn’t know she liked.
-He’s also five years younger, and she thinks it makes him perfect for the non-relationship she had in mind.
-What happens to that plan when he thinks he’s met the one for him at 24?
+No Strings Attached: Carla’s 29 when she meets Dante, and he’s everything she didn’t know she liked.
+He’s also five years younger, maybe perfect for the non-relationship she had in mind.

 Better at Weddings Than You: Daphne is the best wedding planner in Manila, and she’s been hired to take over a wedding in crisis mode.
 Aaron had that job but he’s new to the business, is an old friend of the bride, who might be falling for him…it’s a mess.
 Who’s the planner who can fix this disaster?

 Chic Manila collection (9 novellas, 5 short stories)

 Georgia Lost and Found: Georgia wants to finally talk to Ken about this “thing” that’s between them, but he seems intent on avoiding it, even if they’re spending a weekend at a music festival together.